 I came across an amazing article by Wellness Mama that you can read here for a more in-depth look at bentonite clay, it's properties, and a whack ton of uses!

-I added activated charcoal to some whitening power.
+I added activated charcoal for some whitening power.
 I don’t know that I’ve necessarily seen a difference, and I only added a bit for fear of it being too abrasive, but I have heard good reports from others I know personally who use it.
 It's perfectly fine without the charcoal too.

 This version of toothpaste is one I can definitely recommend.
 It was easy to make (no double boiler required), easy to put in a tube, tasted just fine, and felt more like toothpaste.
 The best part is that it doesn't melt in the summer heat, so I had squeaky clean teeth the whole season!